ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 ## 5.2. tls\_client\_auth
 This profile supports the [PKI Mutual TLS OAuth Client Authentication Method](https://tools.ietf.org/html/draft-ietf-oauth-mtls-12#section-2)
 **[MTLS]**.
-The TLS handshake requirements are covered in the [Mutual TLS section](#mutual-tls).
+TLS handshake requirements are covered in the [Mutual TLS section](#mutual-tls).
 In addition to these requirements, the Client SHALL be successfully authenticated if the subject information in the certificate matches the expected DN configured or registered for the Client.

 # 6. OIDC Client Types
 Only Confidential Clients SHALL be supported under this profile.
 Therefore, Public clients SHALL NOT be supported.